GeneralDynamicInformationSoftware/postgrate/README.md

 ### `seedDirectory`

 The `seedDirectory` option is how you set `seed` directory name.
-It can contain a file called `seed.sql` that you can run to seed data into the database.
+It should contain `.sql` files that add data to the db.

 ## Commands